9 Things your Contractor should know.

 Most contractors say they know how to retrofit a house.
 It seems simple; put in some bolts and nail up some plywood.
 You don’t need to be a rocket scientist to figure that out.
 We wish it were so simple.
 According to this New York Times article as well as this CBS News Report, many, if not most, seismic retrofits are being done incorrectly.
 This stems from many factors; the primary ones being we don’t have a retrofit building code , and there is no special licensing or testing to make sure your contractor understands what he/she is doing.

 The Science of Retrofitting

 Asking for references from non-professionals won’t be much help because all they really prove is that the contractor was friendly and cleaned up after himself.
-It says nothing about how good a job he did.
-Unlike painting or tile where quality is obvious to the eye, you will only know if a seismic retrofit was done correctly when it is tested during an earthquake.
-Asking professionals such as the members of the American Society of Home Inspectors about the quality of a contractor’s work will give you much more valuable information.
-Remember, even giving thousands to an engineer may not assure you good quality seismic improvements.
+Asking professionals such as members of the American Society of Home Inspectors is a better way to go.

 Can your seismic retrofit contractor answer these questions?

 1- Does your seismic retrofit contractor know what the Base Shear Formula is and how it would apply to your retrofit?